Generic to genius: strong PSF brands are 2-300% more profitable

-Our analysis, based on one sector with surprisingly transparent performance data, indicates that professional service firms with strong brands are 2-3 times more profitable than their peers, who have similar capabilities and serve similar clients from similar locations but have weaker brands.
+Professional service firms with strong brands are 2-300% more profitable than firms with similar capabilities, serving similar clients from similar locations but with vanilla brands.

 First among equals

-In many sectors, competing businesses end up producing products and services that are almost identical in all measurable ways that customers say they value.
+In many sectors, competing businesses produce products and services that are almost identical in all measurable ways that customers say they value.

-The only things that distinguish these more or less identical products and services in the eyes of customers are their brands: the set of ideas, promises, and expectations that exist in the customers’ minds that complement the core functionality of the products and services.
+The only things that distinguish these more or less identical products and services in customers’ eyes are their brands: the set of ideas, promises, and expectations that exist in the customers’ minds that complement the core functionality of the products and services.

 Brand = $$$